-9. TAX ABATEMENTS
+10. TAX ABATEMENTS

 All real property in New York State is subject to taxation unless specific legal provisions grant it exempt status.
 Real property exemptions are granted on the basis of many different criteria, including the use to which the property is put, the owner's ability to pay taxes, the desire of the state and local governments to encourage certain economic or social activities, and other considerations.
-Most exemptions are granted under Article 4 of the Real Property Tax Law, but others are authorized by a wide variety of statutes ranging from Article 18-A of the Real Property Tax Law, but others are authorized by a wide variety of statutes ranging from Article 18-A of the Real Property Tax Law, the Agriculture and Markets Law and the Transportation Law.
+Most exemptions are granted under Article 4 of the Real Property Tax Law, but others are authorized by a wide variety of statutes ranging from Article 18-A of the Real Property Tax Law, the Agriculture and Markets Law and the Transportation Law.
 Certain exemptions provide full relief from taxation (wholly exempt property) and others reduce the taxes which would otherwise be payable by varying degrees (partially exempt property).
 Some exemptions apply to taxes levied for county, city/town, and school purposes, whereas others pertain only to certain of these purposes.
 Some tax exemptions are mandated by State law, others are subject to local option and/or local determination of eligibility criteria.

-The Library has 15 real property tax abatement agreements that are entered into by the Town of Bethlehem Industrial Development Agency (IDA).
+The Library has 16 real property tax abatement agreements that are entered into by the Town of Bethlehem Industrial Development Agency (IDA).
 These agreements provide for abatement of real property taxes in exchange for payment in lieu of taxes (PILOT) in accordance with the IDA's Tax Exemption Policy.